Dehkt/Design-and-Analysis-of-a-CMOS-Inverter/README.md

 We can further adjust the ratio to get a result closer to 0.9V for proper noise margin symmetry.

 Future Work:
-- Noise Analysis
-- Delay Analysis
-- Layout
+- Design for Symmetric and Large Noise Margin, minimal propagation delay, low power consumption.
+- Proper layout, follow DRC and do LVS check.